9: Biohydrogen - An Introduction

 \end{equation}

 The electrons are still fed into nitrogenase, but in the absence of the substrate N2, they are used to reduce 2H+ to H2.
-Note that only 4 ATPs are required per each H2 produced, a significant energy gain.
+Note that only 4 ATPs are required per H2 produced, a significant energy gain.

 Dark Fermentation